• Skip to primary navigation

 4. PayPal and Other Digital Payment Platforms

-Another form of a B2B digital payment option is using an online platform from a popular fintech brand.
+Another form of a B2B digital payment option is using an online platform from a fintech brand.
 You may have heard of companies like:

 • PayPal